SeanEaston1/IMDB-Top-Movies/README.md

 ## Prerequisites
 This project requires the following libraries to be installed:
 - Beautiful Soup
 - Requests
+- Pandas

-- You can install them by running the following command: 'pip install beautifulsoup4 requests'
+You can install them by running the following command: *pip install beautifulsoup4 requests pandas*

 ## Running the code
 To run the project, simply run the 'main.py' file.
 The script will scrape the data and store it in a file named 'IMDB Top Movies.csv'.